 If you can meet these needs, your dog will be loved and happy for its whole life.

 There’s no doubt that your holidays will change forever.
 But the scarcity of dog-friendly holiday options is a thing of the past.
 At Dog Friendly Cottages, we have thousands of dog-friendly holiday properties throughout the UK.
-From tiny shepherd’s huts to enormous family homes.
+From tiny shepherd’s huts in the Norfolk counrtyside to enormous family homes in Cornwall.

 These span all budget ranges and many even include luxury extras like a swimming pool or a hot tub.
 Certainly, holidaying with your dog doesn’t mean compromising, with this much variety on offer.
 On the other hand, if you’re looking to travel abroad without your pooch, then there are plenty of very reputable pet sitter websites available: